 The earlier update added an entire paragraph on access to data.
 The compliance officer should have access to the relevant data to advance the compliance program’s influence within the corporation.

 “Data Resources and Access – Do compliance and control personnel have sufficient direct or indirect access to relevant sources of data to allow for timely and effective monitoring and/or testing of policies, controls, and transactions?
 Do any impediments exist that limit access to relevant sources of data and, if so, what is the company doing to address the impediments?”

 One-size Doesn’t Fit All

-With this update the DoJ provides clearer guidelines for companies on what to expect when under investigation by US authorities.
-Having an effective compliance programme in place when misconduct takes place can have a positive effect on the outcome of the prosecution or resolution, as long as the programme matches the key requirements outlined in the guide.
+With recent updates, the DOJ has provided clearer guidelines for companies on what to expect when under investigation by US authorities.
+Having an effective compliance program in place when misconduct takes place can have a positive effect on the outcome of the prosecution or resolution, as long as the program matches the key requirements outlined in the guide.